East Midlands Ambulance Service: CQC performance rating

 In its last inspection of the service in April 2019, the Care Quality Commission (CQC) gave the following ratings on a scale of outstanding (the service is performing exceptionally well), good (the service is performing well and meeting our expectations), requires improvement (the service isn't performing as well as it should) and inadequate (the service is performing badly):

 Funding

 EMAS previously provided patient transport services until contracts worth £20 million per year were taken over in 2012 by two private sector companies.
 In 2012−13, EMAS had a budget of £148M.
 The trust spent £4.3M on voluntary and private ambulance services in 2013–14 for support in busy periods.

 In 2015, the service also faced a drop in annual funding of around £6M.

 In October 2014, the trust decided to spend £88,000 on upgrading its computer equipment.

 In 2018, the trust said it would need an extra £20M a year to meet the new ambulance performance standards.

+Controversy

+In 2022 "demoralised and downtrodden" staff strike.

+In 2023, the service were criticised for quoting a 6 hour wait time for an emergency response for an unwell child who went into cardiac arrest.